 Our slips start at 30ft and are charged by slip size rather than boat size.
-If your boat is below 30ft you will still be charged for a 30ft slip and have use of 30amp electricity.
-We have a small area called M-dock for up to 16 boats that has 15amp electricity that is charged at $13.80 per foot (effective 1st April 2020)
+If your boat is under 30ft you will still be charged for a 30ft slip and have use of 30amp electricity.
+We have a small area called M-dock for up to 16 boats that has 15amp electricity and is charged per foot.

 It is a dock further away from the inlet to the marina and so takes higher precision to maneuver your boat into.
 Boats are tied up in a linear manner one behind the other.
 Electricity is at 15amp.
 There is no dock box provided.
-Power and water pedestals are shared, each boat is charged $15.50 +GST per month for power should they require it.
-Water is included.
+Power and water pedestals are shared, water is included.

 The weight limit is 11,000 lbs.
 As well, if the tide is below 1.5 m the lift cannot function properly as the water level will be too low.
 You must assess the tides prior to requesting launches.

-There are height and beam limitations dependent on which rack your boat is due to be kept in.
-Our lowest rack houses the highest profile boats, with a maximum height capacity of 11 feet.
-We then have a row that house boats up to 9 ft, one that goes up to 7’6″ and lastly our top rack which accommodate boats up 4’5″.
-Beam restrictions are around 8ft – 9ft depending on the rack, and anything over that will be charged a 10% oversize beam fee.
-Note that the length must be length overall including any extensions – swim grids, engines, anchors etc
+There are height and beam limitations depending on which rack your boat is due to be kept in.
+We can store boats with a maximum height of 12′ which is the measurement from the bottom of the hull to what ever the boat’s top most point is (with antennae down.)
+We then can store to a maximum height of 11′, then up to 9′, then one that goes up to 7’6″ and lastly our top rack which accommodates boats up 4’5″.
+Beam restrictions are around 8ft – 10ft depending on the rack, and anything over that will be charged a 10% oversized beam fee.
+Note that the length must be length overall including any extensions – swim grids, engines, anchors etc.

 Yes, as long as they provide the appropriate insurance and work safe BC documents to us.
 You can also request your boat be hauled out so they can work on it on the hard on a work bunk.

 No, due to environmental and city noise bylaw reasons we do not keep Jet Skis or Sea-Doos at the marina.